coshx/stewie/Android.md

 #### 65k limit

 Android apps must have less than 65K methods, including libraries.
-Then, you should be attentive to import only methods/classes you need (even if there is a work around to overcome this problem).
+Then, you should be attentive to import only methods/classes you need (even if there is a work around for this trouble).

 Remove useless code.
 Proguard can help you for that.